-There are two options that you can select to send your Certificate of Formation documents.
+There are two options that you can choose from to send your Certificate of Formation documents.
 You must include a cover sheet along with your Certificate of Formation document.
-This cover sheet should include your name or entity name, return address and phone number.
-You can optionally include your email.
+This cover sheet should include your name or entity name, return address, and phone number.
+Including your email is optional.

 By mail - When filing by mail, you can pay by check or credit card.
 If you are paying by check, make it payable to “Delaware Secretary of State”.

 By fax - Please call the state to confirm the processing.
 You can also call phone support within operating hours.
 Their hours are from 8:00 am to 4:30 pm, Monday through Friday.
 Fax your request to the Delaware Division of Corporations.
 The fax number is 302-739-3812.